Infinite-Realities/Apartment2/README.md

 # Apartment2
-Movement for the 4 chairs and the light and the door and teleport
+Movement for the 4 chairs and Table and the light and the door and teleport